PranavSingh21/pranav-portfolio/README.md

-🚀 **Pranav Anand Singh – Product Portfolio**
+# 🚀 Pranav Anand Singh – Product Portfolio

-👋 About This Repository
+## 👋 About This Repository

-This repository contains the source code for my personal portfolio website.
+This repository contains the source code for my personal portfolio website and live product experiments.

-The website showcases:
+It showcases:

-Product Ownership experience in FinTech systems
+- Product Ownership experience in FinTech systems

-High-availability validation frameworks
+- High-availability validation frameworks

-AI-powered product experiments (FlowPilot, ScreenSage)
+- AI-powered product experiments (FlowPilot, ScreenSage, Savvy)

-Systems thinking & structured product execution
+- Systems thinking, execution, and product strategy

-It is built using a customized version of the vCard Personal Portfolio template.

-🧠**About Me**
+- Interactive live product demos built as portfolio artifacts

+The goal of this repository is not just to present work, but to demonstrate how I think, build, and ship products end-to-end.

+## 🧠 About Me

 I am a Product Owner specializing in:

-FinTech platform systems
+- FinTech platform systems

-Validation architecture & workflow automation
+- Validation architecture & workflow automation

-API-driven product modules
+- API-driven product modules

-AI-powered productivity tools
+- AI-powered productivity and consumer tools

-Currently focused on building scalable, reliable systems and growing toward long-term product leadership.
+I focus on building scalable, reliable systems while exploring product-led, AI-first experiences through live product experiments.

+This portfolio is both:
+- a showcase of shipped work
+- and a sandbox for building and testing product ideas in public

 **📍 Bangalore, India
 📧 021pranavsingh@gmail.com**